 The demographics in Rochester are changing every day.
-With the DMC, we must be responsive to the growing population and the needs of all the residents the city of Rochester houses.
-I’m proud to say that we are a city on the move, with a workforce that’s growing and diversifying.
-It’s your elected officials’ duty to ensure that policies created include the well-being of all, and plans are in place to serve our changing environment.
+With the DMC, we must be responsive to the growing population and the needs of all the residents in the city of Rochester.
+We are proud to say that we are a city on the move, with a workforce that’s growing and diversifying.
+It’s your elected officials’ duty to ensure that policies created include the well-being of all, and putting plans in place to serve our changing environment.

 Holistic Health & Human Services

 COVID-19 has altered much of our daily life and in order to keep our community safe and well, we have had to make a lot of changes to our daily routine.
 As we begin to re-open businesses and facilities we should enforce a mandatory mask ordinance to try and stop the spread of germs.
 In partnership with the County and State, Rochester has successfully kept our COVID-19 cases low due to safe-at-home orders and strict social distancing practices.
 In order to keep up this good work, we should dedicate resources to increasing the amount of testing and to additional contact tracing.